MadMatt34/ha-freebox-caller-id/README.md

 ---

-## 🛡️ Gestion des Erreurs
+## 🛡️ Error Handling

-En cas de redémarrage de la Freebox ou de mise à jour du firmware :
+If your Freebox reboots or undergoes a firmware update:
-- Un avertissement unique est inscrit dans les journaux de Home Assistant lors de la perte de communication.
+- A single warning log is logged in Home Assistant when communication is lost.
-- L'intégration bascule en mode **Backoff Exponentiel** (`2s -> 4s -> 8s -> 16s -> 32s -> 60s`).
+- The integration enters **Exponential Backoff** mode (`2s -> 4s -> 8s -> 16s -> 32s -> 60s`).
-- Dès le retour en ligne de la Freebox, la session est automatiquement ré-authentifiée et l'intervalle de balayage d'origine est rétabli, sans nécessiter de redémarrage de Home Assistant.
+- Once the Freebox comes back online, the session automatically re-authenticates and restores the original polling interval without requiring a Home Assistant restart.

 ---

-## 🛠️ Dépannage
+## 🛠️ Troubleshooting

-- Vérifiez que votre Freebox est accessible sur le réseau local
+- Verify that your Freebox is accessible on your local network.
-- Assurez-vous que Home Assistant peut communiquer avec la Freebox
+- Ensure Home Assistant can reach the Freebox host IP.
-- Consultez les logs : **Paramètres → Système → Journaux**
+- Check logs: **Settings → System → Logs**.
-- Diagnostics & Vie privée : Exportez vos fichiers de diagnostic en toute sécurité lors de l'ouverture d'un ticket sur GitHub ; vos jetons d'accès, identifiants et données personnelles (numéros de téléphone et noms des correspondants) sont automatiquement anonymisés.
+- Diagnostics & Privacy: You can safely export diagnostic files when opening an issue on GitHub.
+Access tokens, credentials, and sensitive personal data (such as phone numbers and contact names) are automatically anonymized.

 ---

 ### CREDITS
-*Inspiré de [https://github.com/jystervinou/freebox-caller-id](https://github.com/jystervinou/freebox-caller-id) et largement fait avec l'IA*
+*Inspired by [https://github.com/jystervinou/freebox-caller-id](https://github.com/jystervinou/freebox-caller-id) and largely built with AI support.*